regolith-labs/ore-cli/README.md

 TO DO - I have no idea what the purpose of this is yet so I cannot write this section yet.

 ## Monitoring Running Miners
-The miner will continuously scroll text as it is mining.
-This can be hypnotic but can also be hard to read.
-Sometime you just want to get a summary of where this miner is at.
-Each miner will create and update a log file in a folder called ./logs
+A miner will continuously scroll text whilst it is mining.
+This can be hypnotic but can also be hard to read and analyse at a glance.
+Sometimes you just want to get a summary of where the miner is at.
+Each miner will create and update a log file in a folder called ./logs that details the statistics of the mining session as a whole and the details of the last mining pass.

-The ```miner.sh``` script will automatically rotate these logs and keep up to 6 logfiles.
-This way you can see results of previous miners you have run.
+The ```miner.sh``` script will automatically rotate these logs and keep up to 6 logfiles for each miner.
+This way you can compare results of previous mining sessions that are generally lost when the screen scrolls.

-The name of the file will be the same name as your miner.
+The name of the file will be the same name as your miner along with a number and a timestamp.
 So if you startup miner 1 with ```./miner.sh 1``` then the log file will be called ```./logs/Miner_1--1--XXXXXX.log```.
-This file is simply a text file so you can do whatever you like with it e.g. ```cat ./logs/Miner_1--1--*.log```.
-You could perhaps send this as an email, SMS message or possibly upload to a web site.
+This file is simply a text file that is continuosly overwritten when the miner is running.
+Being a text file, you can do whatever you like with it e.g. ```cat ./logs/Miner_1--1--*.log```.
+You could perhaps send this as an email, SMS message or possibly upload to a web site if you so desired.

 There is a helper script called ```./watchStats.sh``` which accept the miner number as a parameter e.g. ```./watchStats.sh 1```.
 Open up a new terminal and start this script.
 When miner 1 is running, it will update every minute to show the stats for the miner.
 This can give you a single screen, non scrolling version of your miners logs.
 An example is below.
 ```sh